Looking forward to school

 If you’re not sure what they’ll do at school, teachers Amy and Debs told us about a typical day in Reception class at their schools (there will be some differences this year due to Covid-19).

 Due to the coronavirus pandemic, your child probably won't have the opportunity to attend taster sessions before they start school in September, and classrooms will be changing.
 Ask the school if they will be putting any photos on their website showing how the classroom will be laid out so you can talk about it with your child, pointing out desks, sinks, trays of equipment etc.

 Get to know the school

-Find out whether there are any social events at the school that you can go to as a family.
+We'd normally suggest you find out whether there are any social events at the school that you can go to as a family.
 Schools with an active PTA often hold a summer fair and sometimes a welcome picnic for new starters.
-If there’s nothing going on, then just walking or driving past the school often prompts children to start talking about 'my school' before they've even started.
+It's unlikely there will be anything going on at the school, but lots of PTAs are holding 'virtual' events for children and parents so ask if there's a PTA website or Facebook group and join the school community.
+And simply taking a walk or drive past the school often prompts children to start talking about 'my school' before they've even started.

 Getting ready for Reception

 Equipping your kids with some practical skills that will help them feel happy and confident about starting primary school is far more important than trying to get a head-start on academic performance.

 Unless you particularly want to teach your child to read or write before they start school (and they want to learn), concentrate your efforts on getting a few basic skills in place.
 Encourage them to take an interest in the world around them, and to want to do things for themselves.
 It won't be long before your child's learning letters, numbers and words at school.
 There'll be plenty of opportunities to support and praise them then.